Python-for-geo-people/Lesson-4-Functions-Modules/Lesson/functions.md

     Absolute zero in Celsius: -273.15
     ```

-5. What about converting Kelvin to Fahrenheits?
+5. What about converting Kelvins to Fahrenheit?
 We could write out an own formula for it, but we don’t need to.
-Instead, we can compose it by using the two functions we have already created and
-calling those from the function we are now creating:
+Instead, we can compose it by using the two functions we have already created and calling those from the function we are now creating:

     ```python
     >>> def kelvin_to_fahrenheit(temp_k):